“Hi, can we talk about Basilicata Alpaca for a blog post?”

 What happened next?

-I started thinking what could I do to help my region, in order to give value to the territory.
-So, I learnt how to breed Alpacas, organized a pic-nic area for visitors and opened a Facebook page to inform people that they could visit my farm.
+I started thinking about what could I do to help my region, in order to give value to the territory.
+So, I learned how to breed Alpacas, organized a picnic area for visitors, and opened a Facebook page to inform people that they could visit my farm.

 Now I have 15 Alpacas and visitors every day!

-Some of them were happy and supported me since the very beginning.
+Some of them were happy and supported me from the very beginning.
 Others were suspicious.

 My Alpacas won over them!